kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 as a single-class problem.

 Additionally, these four metrics don't take model confidence score into account.
 All inferences above the confidence score threshold are treated the same!
-For example, when using a confidence score threshold of 0.5, a prediction with a confidence score barely above the threshold (e.g. 0.55) is treated the same as a prediction with a very high confidence score (e.g. 0.99).
-In other words, any inference above the confidence threshold is considered as a positive prediction.
+For example, when using a confidence score threshold of 0.5, an inference with a confidence score barely above the threshold (e.g. 0.55) is treated the same as an inference with a very high confidence score (e.g. 0.99).
+In other words, any inference above the confidence threshold is considered as a positive inference.
 To examine performance taking confidence score into account, consider plotting a histogram of the distribution of confidence scores.